S2V3/GSoC-NeuroDyads/REPORT.md

 ![IC10 Speaker Positive](assets/IC10_speaker_positive.png)

 **Time series:** Flat and near-zero for the first ~7 seconds, then suddenly bursting into high-frequency, high-amplitude irregular activity from ~7–10 seconds.
-This onset burst is characteristic of facial or jaw muscle activation — the Speaker begins a passage of active speech, recruiting muscles that contaminate the EEG.
 **Power spectrum:** Power increases sharply above 15 Hz and continues rising through 40 Hz — the classic EMG signature.
 Brain signals fall off above 30 Hz; muscle signals rise.

+**Neural behaviour observed — why the Speaker needed so many more rejections than the Listener:** This component illustrates a systematic neurophysiological asymmetry between the Speaker and Listener conditions.
+The Speaker is actively producing speech — coordinating respiratory muscles, laryngeal muscles, jaw movements, and facial expression simultaneously.
+Each of these motor acts generates high-frequency EMG signals that propagate through the skull and contaminate surface EEG electrodes.
+The Listener, by contrast, is in a relatively passive motor state — the most they do is nod or make brief vocalizations.
+This motor asymmetry directly explains the rejection count difference: Speaker Positive required 28 rejections vs 15 for Listener Positive; Speaker Negative required 15 vs 9 for Listener Negative.
+The burst onset at ~7 seconds in this particular component corresponds precisely to the Speaker beginning a sustained speaking passage after a brief pause — the muscle recruitment is time-locked to the speech act itself, not random noise.
+This observation has a practical implication for the 2026 project: Speaker and Listener segments should be preprocessed with different ICA thresholds, and this asymmetry should be documented and validated systematically across all 40+ dyads.

-**Decision: REJECT** — this is a speech-related EMG artifact.
-Speaker segments required ~28 rejections vs ~15 for the Listener precisely because active speech production continuously recruits face, jaw and neck muscles.
+**Decision: REJECT** — speech-related EMG artifact.

 ---